RMJaafar/ridwan-jaafar/content/authors/admin/_index.md

 title: Ridwan Jaafar
 ---

-Ridwan Jaafar is a trainee ecologist with a strong academic background and deep passion for global biodiversity and ecosystems conservation.
+Ridwan Jaafar is an ecologist with a strong academic background and deep passion for global biodiversity and ecosystems conservation.
 He obtained a bachelor’s degree in Applied Ecology from Abubakar Tafawa Balewa University, Nigeria.
 Currently, Ridwan is in the final year of a joint Master in Tropical Biodiversity and Ecosystems (TROPIMUNDO) at the Université libre de Bruxelles and Vrije Universiteit Brussel under the excellence-labelled Erasmus Mundus programme.

 Ridwan was trained by internationally reputable conservation institutions including the UK-based Tropical Biology Association in Botswana; A.P.
 Leventis Ornithological Research Institute and the Nigerian Montane Forest Project in Nigeria, where he was exposed to field research developing hands-on skillsets while working alongside expert scientists in broad areas of tropical ecology and conservation science.
 His experiences have led to a range of interests, centered around plant-animal interactions (especially fruvigory and seed dispersal), restoration ecology and ecological stoichiometry.